tadorfer/protlearn/docs/source/feature_extraction.rst

 Returns
 #######

-arr: ndarray of shape (n_samples, n_unique^n)
+arr: ndarray of shape (n_samples, n_combinations)
     Depending on *n*, the returned array will be of size: |br|
     - (n_samples, 400) for dipeptide composition |br|
     - (n_samples, 8000) for tripeptide composition |br|
-    if all possible n-gram combinations are represented.

-n-grams: list of length n_unique^n
+n-grams: list of length 400 or 8000
     List of n-grams corresponding to columns in arr.

 Examples